 Engineering Meets Entrepreneurialism.

-Crozier and Associates has built a thriving business by catering to employees’ desire for culture, balance and ownership over their work.
+Crozier Engineering and Associates has built a thriving business by catering to employees’ desire for culture, balance and ownership over their work.

 When Chris Crozier walks into the office he’s faced with a company full of employees who think and act like business owners.

 To other CEOs, this might be a terrifying prospect—a recipe for disaster, even.
 Too many captains and not enough sailors can cause shipwrecks, they would argue.